 MI-IP-07: Improving communication: the key to more effective MSE processes

-MI-IP-08: Terms of reference for science-management dialogue.LIMIT REFERENCE POINTS FOR SHARKS
+MI-IP-08: Terms of reference for science-management dialogue.

+MI-IP-11: Harvest strategies for tropical tuna in archipelagic waters of Indonesia: update.

+LIMIT REFERENCE POINTS FOR SHARKS

 The final report of the Project 57 (LRPs for elasmobranchs within the WCPFC) is posted on the SC15 website.
 SC15 will be invited to consider and provide comments on the recommendations in this report.